IBM/icp-airways/README.md

 * Break the application into different microservices
 * Deploy microservices based application on IBM Cloud Private
-* Leverag IBM Middlewares such as ODM and Db2 on Kubernetes
+* Leverage IBM Middlewares such as ODM and Db2 on Kubernetes
 * Design business rules and decision making by IBM ODM
-* Create distributed task ques using RabbitMQ and Celery
+* Create distributed task queues using RabbitMQ and Celery
 * Leverage Db2 as backend data storage
 * Deploy Ethereum smart contract on Hyperledger fabric by leveraging Hyperledger Burrow
 * Learn how to use IBM Cloud Private, Docker, and Kubernetes